nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    does not wish to edit.
 8. `ActivityEditCommand#updateCostAndCostList` and `ActivityEditCommand#validateCostListAndInvolvedList` are called to
    create a list of costs and validate them.
 These costs are necessary to recreate the activity after deleting it.
-9. `ActivityEditCommand#checkIfNoChangesMade` checks all details of the edited activity.
+9. `ActivityEditCommand#checkIfNoChangesMade` is called to check all details of the edited activity.
 If none of them are different from the old activity, an `InvalidDataException` is thrown and a message is printed using `TextUI#printlnMessage` to inform the user that no changes were made to the activity.
 10. `ActivityEditCommand#addAllActivityCost` is called to add the respective costs to each `Person` object involved in the activity.